 This holy temple is said to be made 5,000 years ago by Shri Krishna’s grandson, Vajra.
 The temple was partly destroyed and rebuilt in 1965, with the historical center remaining unchanged.
 The ancient prison cell where it is believed that Lord Krishna was born on a stormy night has not been modified.

-This holy shrine features inscriptions from the holy book of the Hindus, the Gita.
-The central chamber has the ornamental statue of Lord Krishna.
-The temple area also boasts of marble stone figures of Lord Indra on his elephant, horses, tortoise, and a gorgeous chariot with Lord Krishna as its driver and Arjuna as the passenger.
+This holy temple features inscriptions from the Gita, a sacred book of the Hindus.
+The central chamber of the shrine features an exquisite statue of Lord Krishna.
+The temple is home to many stunning statues of Hindu Gods, such as the beautiful marble stone figures of Lord Indra on his elephant and the eye-catching chariot with Lord Krishna as its driver and Arjuna (Lord Krishna’s best friend) as the passenger.

 The Jugal Kishore Temple is also known as the Kesighata Temple because it’s situated near Kesi Ghat, another religious site in Mathura.
 Kesi Ghat is a place where Lord Krishna had killed Kesi, who was the horse demon.
 The presiding deity of this breathtaking temple is Lord Vishnu, who goes by the name of Lord Sri Ranganatha, or Rangji.

-If you’re looking for the oldest sacred places in Mathura, the Kesava Temple is believed to be thousands of years old.
-It is also believed a trip to this holy shrine will complete your pilgrimage journey.
-The temple hosts many major festivals, such as Lathmar Holi and Krishna Janmashtami.
+The ancient Kesava Temple is one of the most sacred places to visit in Mathura.
+The temple is said to be thousands of years old.
+Many priests and devotees believe a trip to this holy temple will complete your pilgrimage journey.
+The ancient temple is known to host many major Hindu festivals, such as Chhappan Bhog, Lathmar Holi, and Krishna Janmashtami.

 The gorgeous Banke Bihari Temple was built in the late 18th century in a beautiful Rajasthan style.
 This temple has millions of devotees, making it the richest temple in Uttar Pradesh.

 Chamunda Devi Temple in Mathura is one of the most important spiritual retreats of all cities in India.
-This event is also mentioned in the sacred text of Shrimad Bhagwat.
-It is believed that in Satyug, Lord Krishna offered salvation to a python, after which he went to seek blessings from Maa Chamunda at this temple.
+This event is also mentioned in the sacred text of Shrimad Bhagwat Gita.
+It is believed that in satyug (Golden Age of God), Lord Krishna offered salvation to a python, after which he went to seek blessings from Maa Chamunda at this temple.

 Read More: 18 Luxury Resorts We Wish We Could Visit